larrydodson/MechaCar_Statistical_Analysis/README.md

 ### Deliverable 3: T-Test on Suspension Coils

-briefly summarize your interpretation and findings for the t-test results, a summary of the t-test results across all manufacturing lots and for each lot.
+*briefly summarize your interpretation and findings for the t-test results, a summary of the t-test results across all manufacturing lots and for each lot.*
- Include screenshots of the t-test to support your summary

    | **t.test Results on Suspension Coil Data** <br> *to determine if the PSI is statistically different from the population mean of 1,500 psi* | **Computed Results** |